View information and announcements for:

 - Additional questions written for articles on patient safety, quality improvement, professionalism, and a range of subspecialty topics, were released on April 30th.

-- Nearly 200 diplomates have embraced a new option for creating Improvement in Medical Practice projects that are designed to improve the care of patients with COVID-19 and to protect the health of ophthalmologists and their staff.
+- More than 200 diplomates have embraced a new option for creating Improvement in Medical Practice projects that are designed to improve the care of patients with COVID-19 and to protect the health of ophthalmologists and their staff.
 Completion earns credit for one Improvement in Medical Practice activity.

 - Newly approved CME activities focused on the COVID-19 pandemic are available on the CME Finder Menu.
 These activities may be counted toward the ABO's requirement for lifelong learning and self-assessment.